jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 # Google Docs To Clean HTML

-This is a tool that allows you to take the messy auto-generated HTML that Google Doc's gives you, when downloading a file in HTML format, and turns it into clean and uasable HTML.
-This is mainly built for my [tech-blog](https://jacobpadilla.com) but I decided to make it public as others may find it useful.
-That being said, the program cannot clean all HTML elements (such as tables and videos) - More about what this program can clean below.
+This program allows you to take the messy auto-generated HTML that Google Docs gives you when downloading a file in HTML format and turn it into clean and usable HTML.
+This is mainly built for my [tech blog](https://jacobpadilla.com), but I decided to make it public as others may find it helpful.
+That being said, the program cannot clean all HTML elements yet (such as tables and videos) - More about what this program can clean below.

-In an effort to make this program modular and expandable, I refactored the tiny script into a package (gdtch) that uses a mixin design pattern so that it (in theory) is easy to add more features!
+In an effort to make this program modular and expandable, I refactored the tiny script into a package (gdtch) that uses a mixin design pattern so that (in theory) it's easy to add more features!
 If you find this project useful, consider contributing to it!

 ## How to use it

-First you need to import the main class:
+First, you need to import the main class:

 ```python
 from gdtch import Cleaner
 ```

-Then you need to create an instance of it.
-The only argument that it needs is the path to the HTML file - The one you downloaded from Google Docs.
+Then you need to create an instance of the object.
+The only argument it takes is the path to the HTML file - The one you downloaded from Google Docs.
+To download a Google Documents in as HTML, go to File>Downloads>Web Page.
+If you use auto-detect markdown mode, you may get errors (I haven't tested with Google Docs auto-detect markdown preference yet).

 ```python
 cleaner = Cleaner('something_like_this/example.html')
 ```

-When creating an instanse, the Cleaner object will read the html file and put every element from in the body into a list called self.elements.
-The tags are put into a Python list becuase this makes future cleaning operations easier as it allows other methods to easily iterate through the list, add elements above and below elements, and join elements together.
+When creating an instance, the Cleaner object will read the HTML file and put every child element in the body into a list called self.elements.
+The HTML elements are put into a Python list because this makes future cleaning operations easier.
+It also allows other methods to easily iterate through the list, add elements above and below, and join elements together.

-Currently, this project supports the following type of Google Docs styling.
-It's limited for now, since these are the only things that I use for my website, but hopefully by open-sourcing this, the feature-set will improve.
+Currently, this project supports the following type of Google Document styling.
+It's limited for now since these are the only things that I use for my website, but hopefully, by open-sourcing this, the feature set will improve.

 <img src="graphics/supported.jpg">